 Rule 412.
-Sex Offense Cases; Relevance of Alleged Victim's Past Sexual Behavior or Alleged Sexual Predisposition

-Rule 412 - Sex-Offense Cases: The Victim's Sexual Behavior or Predisposition

-- (a) Evidence Generally Inadmissible.
-The following evidence is not admissible in any civil or criminal proceeding involving alleged sexual misconduct except as provided in subdivisions (b) and (c): - (1) Evidence offered to prove that any alleged victim engaged in other sexual behavior. - (2) Evidence offered to prove any alleged victim's sexual predisposition. - (a) Prohibited Uses.
-The following evidence is not admissible in a civil or criminal proceeding involving alleged sexual misconduct: - (1) evidence offered to prove that a victim engaged in other sexual behavior; or - (2) evidence offered to prove a victim's sexual predisposition.

-(b) Exceptions.

-- (1) In a criminal case, the following evidence is admissible, if otherwise admissible under these rules: - (A) evidence of specific instances of sexual behavior by the alleged victim offered to prove that a person other than the accused was the source of semen, injury or other physical evidence; - (B) evidence of specific instances of sexual behavior by the alleged victim with respect to the person accused of the sexual misconduct offered by the accused to prove consent or by the prosecution; and - (C) evidence the exclusion of which would violate the constitutional rights of the defendant. - (2) In a civil case, evidence offered to prove the sexual behavior or sexual predisposition of any alleged victim is admissible if it is otherwise admissible under these rules and its probative value substantially outweighs the danger of harm to any victim and of unfair prejudice to any party.
-Evidence of an alleged victim's reputation is admissible only if it has been placed in controversy by the alleged victim.
+Sex Offense Cases; Relevance of Alleged Victim's Past Sexual Behavior or Alleged Sexual Predisposition Rule 412.
+Sex-Offense Cases: The Victim's Sexual Behavior or Predisposition (a) Evidence Generally Inadmissible.
+The following evidence is not admissible in any civil or criminal proceeding involving alleged sexual misconduct except as provided in subdivisions (b) and (c): (1) Evidence offered to prove that any alleged victim engaged in other sexual behavior.
+(2) Evidence offered to prove any alleged victim's sexual predisposition. (a) admis ibited Uses.
+The following evidence is not ssible in a civil or criminal proceeding ving alleged sexual misconduct: evidence offered to prove that a victim engaged in other sexual behavior; or evidence offered to prove a victim's sexual predisposition. (b) Exceptions. (b) Exce ptions.
+(1) In a criminal case, the following evidence is admissible, if otherwise admissible under these rules: (A) evidence of specific instances of sexual behavior by the alleged victim offered to prove that a person other than the accused was the source of semen, injury or other physical evidence; (B) evidence of specific instances of sexual behavior by the alleged victim with respect to the person accused of the sexual misconduct offered by the accused to prove consent or by the prosecution; and (C) evidence the exclusion of which would violate the constitutional rights of the defendant.
+(2) In a civil case, evidence offered to prove the sexual behavior or sexual predisposition of any alleged victim is admissible if it is otherwise (1) Criminal Cases.
+The court may admit the following evidence in a criminal case: (A) evidence of specific instances of a victim's sexual behavior, if offered to prove that someone other than the defendant was the source of semen, injury, or other physical evidence; (B) evidence of specific instances of a victim's sexual behavior with respect to the person accused of the sexual misconduct, if offered by the prosecutor or if offered by the defendant to prove consent; and (C) evidence whose exclusion would violate the defendant's constitutional rights. admissible under these rules and its probative value substantially outweighs the danger of harm to any victim and of unfair prejudice to any party.
+Evidence of an alleged victim's reputation is admissible only if it has been placed in controversy by the alleged victim. ( - ) admit evidence offered to prove a victim's sexual behavior or sexual predisposition if its probative value substantially outweighs the danger of harm to any victim and of unfair prejudice to any party.
+The court may admit evidence of a victim's reputation only if the victim has placed it in controversy.